aws-samples/qnabot-on-aws-plugin-samples/lambdas/qna_bot_qbusiness_lambdahook/README.md

 1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.
 *Note: Ensure that your IAM Role/User have permissions to create and manage the necessary resources and components for this application.*
-2. Choose one of the **Launch Stack** buttons below for your desired LLM and AWS region to open the AWS CloudFormation console and create a new stack.
+2. Choose one of the **Launch Stack** buttons below for your desired AWS region to open the AWS CloudFormation console and create a new stack.
 3. On the CloudFormation `Create Stack` page, click `Next`
 4. Enter the following parameters:
     1. `Stack Name`: Name your stack, e.g. QNABOTPLUGIN-QNA-BOT-QBUSINESS-LAMBDAHOOK.